 College preparation tests.
-In addition to end-of-course assessments, high school students in 9th or 10th grade would have to take a valid, reliable, and nationally norm-referenced test that assesses skills measured by college admissions tests such as the SAT or ACT.
 High school students in the spring of 11th grade or fall of 12th grade could select and take once, at state cost, the SAT, ACT or another norm-referenced test.
-TEA would have to select and approve vendors of one or more assessment tests used and pay all costs associated with administering the test out of a set-aside from the Foundation School Program.
+TEA would have to select and approve vendors of one or more assessment tests used and pay all costs associated with administering the test out of a set-aside from the

+Foundation School Program.
+TEA would have to ensure that vendors were not paid for a test that was not actually administered.
 Vendors would have to report test results to TEA.
-The provision would take effect September 1, 2006.
+The provision would take effect August 1, 2006.

 PEIMS.
-HB 2 would require school districts to participate in the public education information management system (PEIMS) operated by TEA.
+CSHB 2 would require school districts to participate in the public education information management system (PEIMS) operated by TEA.
 Districts would have to use a uniform accounting system adopted by TEA for data reporting.
 TEA would have to conduct an annual review of PEIMS and repeal or amend rules that required districts to provide information through the system that no longer was necessary.
 In reviewing and revising the system, TEA would develop rules to ensure that the system provided useful, accurate, and timely information on student demographics and academic performance, personnel, and district finances; contained only the data necessary for the Legislature and the agency to perform their legally authorized functions in overseeing the public education system; and did not contain any information related to instructional methods, except as required by federal law.
 TEA rules would have to ensure that the PEIMS system linked student performance data to other related information for the efficient and effective allocation of school resources.

 Sanctions for low-performing campuses.
-HB 2 would put more muscle into the state accountability system by allowing outside entities to bid for contracts to take over failing schools if other efforts to turn the school around were unsuccessful.
+CSHB 2 would put more muscle into the state accountability system by allowing outside entities to bid for contracts to take over failing schools if other efforts to turn the school around were unsuccessful.
 Too many of the state's lowest-performing schools are allowed to fail year after year with minimal consequences for the district or the state.
 No child should have to wait years for a public school district to produce better results.
-The stricter sanctions and takeover provisions would ensure that the problems of failing schools were addressed in a timely manner either by a campus intervention team or, if these efforts failed, by outside entities with proven records of success.
+The stricter sanctions and takeover provisions would ensure that the problems of failing schools were addressed in a timely manner either by a campus interve ntion team or, if these efforts failed, by outside entities with proven records of success.
 The bill would not require that failing schools be taken over by outside entities, but it would give TEA the option of doing so if a low-performing school did not respond to other turnaround efforts.